NFT-com/indexer/cmd/parsing-dispatcher/README.md

-      --min-backoff duration            minimum backoff duration for NSQ consumers (default "1s") --max-backoff duration            maximum backoff duration for NSQ consumers (default "10m") --max-attempts uint16             maximum number of attempts per job (default "3") --max-addresses uint              maximum number of addresses to include in a single job (default 1000) --max-heights uint                maximum number of heights to include in a single job (default 100)
+      --min-backoff duration            minimum backoff duration for NSQ consumers (default "1s") --max-backoff duration            maximum backoff duration for NSQ consumers (default "10m") --max-attempts uint16             maximum number of attempts per job (default "3")

       --dry-run                         executing as dry run disables invocation of Lambda function
 ```